-In a statewide effort to curtail yet another destructive wildfire season, Santa Barbara County is set to receive up to $250,000 in state funds to clear away dead brush and trees that fuel wildfires.
+In a statewide effort to curtail yet another destructive wildfire season, Santa Barbara County Fire is set to receive up to $250,000 in a CalFire contract to clear away dead brush and trees that fuel wildfires.

 The projects are in response to an executive order issued by Governor Gavin Newsom directing CalFire to recommend steps to prevent and mitigate wildfires across the state.
 CalFire has pinpointed 35 locations where fuel reduction activities could significantly reduce the potential for wildfire spread.
 According to Tan, the Santa Barbara County Fire Department is focusing its efforts on these three areas because they have “significant fire history and potentially have significant meaning for loss of life and property.”
 The Painted Cave project lies in the footprint of the 1990 Painted Cave fire, which destroyed nearly 500 homes and killed one civilian, making it one of Santa Barbara’s most destructive wildfires in recent history.